peter-leonov/image-utils/Readme.md

-**pngm** - A simple command-line utility for only adding bKGD chunk to PNG file.
+**pngm**: a simple command-line utility for only adding bKGD chunk to PNG file.

-**geometry** - A simple command-line utility for getting JFIF (JPEG) and PNG images width and height.
+**geometry**: a simple command-line utility for getting JFIF (JPEG) and PNG images width and height.